-For the second time in two years, Indonesian pickers are alleged to have been charged illegal fees by a third party to come and work on UK farms
+For the second time in three years, Indonesian pickers are alleged to have been charged illegal fees by a third party to come and work on UK farms

 The managing director of a seasonal worker scheme operator has said he would be reluctant to work with third-party recruiters in future after Indonesian pickers working in the UK this season were allegedly charged illegal fees.